fonero-project/fnod/wire/README.md

 The Fonero protocol consists of exchanging messages between peers.
-Each message is preceded by a header which identifies information about it such as which fnocoin network it is a part of, its type, how big it is, and a checksum to verify validity.
+Each message is preceded by a header which identifies information about it such as which fonero network it is a part of, its type, how big it is, and a checksum to verify validity.
 All encoding and decoding of message headers is handled by this package.